akshaymarch7/project-ideas/find-simran.md

 Problem Statement:
 - We struggle to find teammates for our project
-- eg. I am a web dev, I want to find a backend?? & vice-versa
+- eg. I am a frontend web dev, I want to find a backend?? & vice-versa
 - Find Simran

 Solution:
-- Poratl where you can find your simran?
+- Portal where you can find your simran?
 - findsimran.com - Find your project partner

 Features: